mwbowers/mwbowers.github.io/concepts/program-structure/qsys-databasefile.md

 6. How does *File Override* work ?

 ## DatabaseFile Object Allocation
-Every Program Migrated by ASNA Monarch Cocoon Nomad takes the form of a subclass derived from `ASNA.QSys Program` (or `ASNA.QSys CLProgram`), with a *constructor* method similar to this:
+Every migrated Program takes the form of a subclass derived from `ASNA.QSys Program` (or `ASNA.QSys CLProgram`), with a *constructor* method similar to this:

 ```cs
 public myLegacyProgramName()